klawikm/pl-speech-samples/README.md

 # pl-speech-samples
-Speech samples for polish languange for training, validating and testing speech recognition algorithms
+Speech samples for polish language for training, validating and testing speech recognition algorithms